 WHITE COLLAR (ISSN 0043-4876) is published quarterly by Office and Professional Employees International Union, 1660 L St., N.W., Suite 801, Washington, D.C.
 20036.
 Periodical postage paid at Washington, D.C.
-POSTMASTER: Send address changes to Office and Professional Employees International Union, 1660 L St., N.W., Suite 801, Washington, D.C.
+POSTMASTER: Send address changes to Office on Unional Information to Office and Professional Employees International Union, 1660 L St., N.W., Suite 801, Washington, D.C.
 20036.
-Reproduction by the Labor Press of any or all material herein

-Reproduction by the Labor Press of any or all material herein contained is not only permitted, but wholly desirable in the interest of workers' education.
+Reproduction by the Labor Press of any or all material herein contained is not only permitted, but wholly desirable in the inter-est of workers' education.